srusher/Ebola-Recon/README.md

 2. Read trimming with FASTP - adapter sequence file defined in nextflow.config
 3. Filter out human reads with kraken2
 4. Classify remaining reads using the standard kraken db (or db of choice)
 5. a.
-Align reads with reference genome using minimap 2
+Align reads with reference genome using minimap 2<br>
    b.
-Generate alignment statistics using samtools
+Generate alignment statistics using samtools<br>
    c.
-Perform variant calling with iVar
+Perform variant calling with iVar<br>
 6. a.
-De novo assembly of classified reads
+De novo assembly of classified reads<br>
    b.
-Perform assembly qc with QUAST
+Perform assembly qc with QUAST<br>
    c.
-Annotate genome with prokka
+Annotate genome with prokka<br>
+7. Run contigs through BLAST and evaluate hits
+8. Pass hits that meet certain criteria into FastANI for phylogenetic analysis

-2. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))
+9. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))

 ## Usage